coq/coq/doc/sphinx/practical-tools/coqide.rst

 Customizations
 -------------------

-You may customize your environment using menu Edit/Preferences.
+You may customize your environment using the menu Edit/Preferences.
 A new window will be displayed, with several customization sections presented as a notebook.